Chevron Acquisitions & Mergers

 © History Oasis

-In 1961, Chevron's predecessor company Standard Oil of California expanded its reach by acquiring the Standard Oil Company of Kentucky.
+In 1961, Chevron’s predecessor company, Standard Oil of California, acquired the Standard Oil Company of Kentucky.

 The Kentucky acquisition gave Chevron exclusive rights over the Standard name across much of the Central and Western US.